Package Leaflet: Information for the User

 The risk of having a blood clot with Melteva is small, but some conditions increase the risk.
 Your risk is higher:

-It is essential to inform your doctor if you have any of the conditions mentioned above, even if you are unsure.
-Your doctor may decide to stop taking Melteva.
+It is important to tell your doctor if you suffer from any of the conditions above, even if you are not sure.
+Your doctor may decide that you should stop using Melteva.

-If any of the conditions mentioned above change while you are using Melteva, for example, a close relative experiences a blood clot without a known cause or you gain a lot of weight, inform your doctor.
+If any of the conditions above change while you are using Melteva, for example, a close relative experiences a thrombosis without a known cause or you gain a lot of weight, tell your doctor.

 BLOOD CLOTS IN AN ARTERY